juicetinliu/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+It would be more clear to viewers to have some sort of interaction with the device (Eg. a card scan/temperature check) to signal an event instead of an automatic system with the student just walking through.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+The light could be used as a signal in more ways, for example if they shouldn't enter a room because of their high temperature (with the current COVID climate) or if they aren't enrolled in the class (since their RFID ID cards can be cross-checked with the current class roster).

 ## Part C. Prototype the device